j-mie6/parsley/docs/parsley-debug/recursion-detection.md

 Unfortunately, at the moment there is no way to name the references, but this is future work.
-Regardless, this time, the cycle shows the state snapshots that lead to the loop in the parser; namely, when the counter hits `0` again and the toggle is reset to `false`, we enter out initial state, and the parser is killed.
+Regardless, this time, the cycle shows the state snapshots that lead to the loop in the parser; namely, when the counter hits `0` again and the toggle is reset to `false`, we enter our initial state, and the parser is killed.

 Obviously, if this were just an infinite loop of the form `lazy val p: Parsley[Unit] = counter.update(_ + 1) ~> p`, then `detectDivergence` cannot detect this until `counter` overflows!
 The system isn't fool proof,